Silicon-vacancy center in diamond: Spin

 Although the optical transitions of the Si-V^{−} center preserve the electron spin, the rapid phonon-induced mixing between the Si-V^{−} orbital states causes spin decoherence.
 At very low temperatures below 100 millikelvin, spin coherence for the Si-V^{−} center improves significantly.
 The Si-V^{0} spin coherence properties remain favourable at higher temperatures up to 20 kelvin.
 It is possible to use the ^{29}Si nuclear spin and the electron spin of the Si-V as qubits for quantum information applications.

 Comparison to Nitrogen-Vacancy Center (N-V)

 The N-V center is a similar defect in diamond with more historical significance.
 Research on the N-V center dates to the 1950s, but the negative Si-V^{−} center was discovered in 1980 and the neutral Si-V^{0} center was first seen in 2011.
 The two defects have different advantages and drawbacks.
 At room temperature, the N-V center has much better spin coherence, a wider ZPL, and wider phonon sideband.
-The sharpness of the Si-V center's ZPL, it's large Debye–Waller factor, as well as its ability to remain stable in nanophotonic structures are the main properties that have drawn research to it instead of using the more studied N-V center.
+The sharpness of the Si-V center's ZPL, its large Debye–Waller factor, as well as its ability to remain stable in nanophotonic structures are the main properties that have drawn research to it instead of using the more studied N-V center.